-Being a sharing platform, blockchain gives access to data from DTL for multiple parties, providing benefits, such as frictionless decisions on lending or a reduction in fraud costs.
-According to World Economic Forum report, 10% of GDP will be stored on blockchains or blockchain-related technologies by 2025.
+Being a sharing platform, blockchain gives access to data from DTL for multiple parties, providing benefits such as frictionless decisions on lending or a reduction in fraud costs.
+According to the World Economic Forum report, 10% of GDP will be stored on blockchains or blockchain-related technologies by 2025.

 What are the most essential blockchain applications for financial institutions?

-The banking industry invests billions of dollars in advanced detection and verification systems to protect itself and its customers from financial frauds.
-According to the 2017 ABA Deposit Account Fraud Survey, in 2016 fraud losses accounted to $2.2 billion, which is 16% higher compared to 2014.
+The banking industry invests billions of dollars in advanced detection and verification systems to protect itself and its customers from financial fraud.
+According to the 2017 ABA Deposit Account Fraud Survey, in 2016, fraud losses accounted for $2.2 billion, which is 16% higher compared to 2014.

 Implementation of this technology can significantly improve KYC processes, making them more effective and less time-consuming.
-By applying blockchain-powered solutions, bankers do not need to upload raw data institution databases, clients can construct and regularly update their own profiles by themselves.
-As a result financial institutions can considerably reduce their administrative efforts, as well as curtail the expenditures.
+By applying blockchain-powered solutions, bankers do not need to upload raw data from institution databases.
+Clients can construct and regularly update their profiles by themselves.
+As a result, financial institutions can considerably reduce their administrative efforts, as well as curtail expenditures.

-Smart contracts are self-executing contracts, the conditions of which are recorded in the form of a code.
+Smart contracts are self-executing contracts, the conditions of which are recorded as a code.
 The code is placed in a blockchain network, eliminating the need of managing it manually.
-Such networks connect financial institutions with their clients in a shared system, allowing them to speed up transfer processes, simplify cross-border payments, enhance accuracy of transactions and offer most competitive prices for their services.
+Such networks connect financial institutions with their clients in a shared system, allowing them to speed up transfer processes, simplify cross-border payments, enhance the accuracy of transactions, and offer the most competitive prices for their services.

 Smart Assets Management

 Transactions of assets performed on a blockchain overcome the challenge of dispute resolutions as well as reduce the time needed to tackle discrepancies in data sets.
 The blockchain-embedded technology makes it possible to record and update information about assets in digital form.
-Smart Asset Management does not only record the assets movement, but is also able to trace the asset within the whole movement-cycle.
+Smart Asset Management does not only record the movement of the asset but is also able to trace the asset within the whole movement cycle.

-With the adoption of blockchain-powered technologies, processes of loans and credit underwriting become more efficient, secure and cheaper.
+With the adoption of blockchain-powered technologies, processes of loans and credit underwriting have become more efficient, secure, and cheaper.

-Traditionally financial institutions operate credits and loans, using outdated reporting systems, like fax exchange between parties in order to share information on complex deals.
-Blockchain enables peer-to-peer loans that comply with the syndicated loan structure and provide much faster approval for loan applications and credit cards.
-Blockchain-enabled lending offers simultaneous access to constantly updated information in a DTL, allowing all parties to exchange data in real time.
+Traditionally financial institutions operate credits and loans using outdated reporting systems, like fax exchange between parties to share information on complex deals.
+Blockchain enables peer-to-peer loans that comply with the syndicated loan structure and provides much faster approval for loan applications and credit cards.
+Blockchain-enabled lending offers simultaneous access to constantly updated information in a DTL, allowing all parties to exchange data in real-time.

-According to Spain’s BBVA, which was the first bank to apply a syndicated loan based on blockchain technology, this innovation shortened transaction times in the $4.6tn-a-year market.
+According to Spain’s BBVA, the first bank to apply a syndicated loan based on blockchain technology, this innovation shortened transaction times in the $4.6tn-a-year market.

 Here are the financial institutions using blockchain:

-CEBNet is a Chinese financial news source, reported that 12 out of 26 China’s publicly listed banks implemented blockchain-based technologies for their business processes.
-They include the Bank of China, Agriculture Bank of China, China Construction Bank etc.
+CEBNet is a Chinese financial news source, reported that 12 out of 26 of China’s publicly listed banks implemented blockchain-based technologies for their business processes.
+They include the Bank of China, Agriculture Bank of China, China Construction Bank, etc.